vladigleba/vladigleba.github.io/source/_posts/2014-08-12-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 ---
 layout: post
-title: "Provisioning a Rails Server Using Chef Part 2: Writing the Recipes"
+title: "Provisioning a Rails Server Using Chef, Part 2: Writing the Recipes"
-date: 2014-08-07 19:33
+date: 2014-08-12 09:29
 comments: true
 categories: [Server Provisioning, Phindee]
-description:
+description: Learn how to write recipes in Chef to provision a Rails server and install Node.js, PostgreSQL, rbenv, Ruby, Redis, and Nginx.
 ---

-In [part 1](), we learned about Chef Solo and used it to create a standard Chef directory structure, along with our own cookbook.
+In [part 1]({{ root_url }}/blog/2014/07/28/provisioning-a-rails-server-using-chef-part-1-introduction-to-chef-solo/), we learned about Chef Solo and used it to create a standard Chef directory structure, along with our own cookbook.
 Now it's time to start writing the recipes we will run to provision our Rails server and install Node.js, PostgreSQL, rbenv, Ruby, Redis, and Nginx.

 <!-- more -->